Shape-Kim/beautiful-jekyll/aboutme.md

 ### my history

-In fact, this website is just began.
+In fact, this website is just open(2017.08.10).
 Therefore, I currently cannot make my [CV](http://shape-kim.github.io). if you click my **CV**, you will move to my github site again.